 First off, what the heck is a monomeal?

 A monomeal is a meal comprised of one food, usually raw fruits or vegetables.
 Simple as that!
-For example, a bowl of fresh pineapple chunks or 8 oranges or a smoothie of just bananas (and water) or half a watermelon.
+For example, a bowl of fresh pineapple chunks or eight oranges or a smoothie of just bananas (and water) or half a watermelon or a medley of bell pepper slices.

 While at first it might sound supremely boring to eat this way, I want to share with you 7 ideas about monomealing that might change your thinking.